dineshkumarkarn/object-detection-with-OpenCV-and-yolo-model-also-using-NumPy-and-ultralytics-/README.md

 # object-detection-with-OpenCV-and-yolo-model-also-using-NumPy-and-ultralytics-
-In this project i use ultralytics  for trai the modelume opencv for take the video or chemara input using webcam, yolo model which we trained using utralytics for detect the object numpy for the seeds and the calculation in this project
+In this project i use ultralytics  for train the model opencv for take the video or chemara input using webcam, yolo model which we trained using utralytics for detect the object numpy for the seeds and the calculation in this project